Majority Floor Leader of the Senate of the Philippines

 The majority floor leader of the Senate of the Philippines (Lider ng Mayorya ng Senado ng Pilipinas), or simply the Senate majority floor leader, is the leader elected by the political party or coalition of parties that holds the majority in the Senate of the Philippines.

 By tradition, the Senate president or any presiding officer gives the majority leader priority in obtaining the floor and is also the traditional chairman of the Committee on Rules.
 The majority leader also manages the business of the majority bloc in the Senate.

 The current Senate majority floor leader is Juan Miguel Zubiri.

-Two deputy majority leaders serving concurrently assist the majority leader in his duties and assumes the latter's responsibilities when the majority leader is absent.
-JV Ejercito and Risa Hontiveros are serving as deputy majority leaders of the 20th Congress in the Senate.